hadley/adv-r/Computing-on-the-language.md

 # Computing on the language

 Writing R code that modifies R code.
+Why?

 ## Basics of R code